 A tantalising mystery which has puzzled historians for more than 230 years concerns the identity of Edward (Ned) Young, c 1764-1800, of 'Mutiny on the Bounty' fame.
 I believe my DNA links to the Young family of the island of St Vincent in the Caribbean might provide some long sought answers.

-Margaret appears to have had brothers John Dearman Nanton and Henry Nanton, but baptism records for all three persons have not been located.
-I have DNA links to Henry Nanton.
+The Margaret who died in the 1780s appears to have had brothers John Dearman Nanton and Henry Nanton but, while baptism records for all three persons have not been located, I share a DNA link with a descendant of Henry Nanton.

-I further believe that Sir William Young had a younger brother, this being my direct forebear Dr George Young c 1726-1803, with whom I share well-documented family links and DNA links.
-An army surgeon who was keenly interested in botany, in 1765 he was the founding curator of the St Vincent Botanic Gardens, the first of its kind to be established in the Western Hemisphere.
+Sir William Young had a younger brother, this being my direct forebear Dr George Young c 1726-1803, with whom I share well-documented family links and DNA links.
+An army surgeon who was keenly interested in botany, in 1765 he was the founding curator of the St Vincent Botanic Garden.
 See https://flocktonfamilyhistory.blogspot.com/2013/01/dr-george-young-c-1726-1803.html for a short version of his story.
-I have many more details in my files.
 Botany remained an interest in Dr George Young's family, as his granddaughter subsequently raised her own granddaughter (the scientific botanical artist Margaret Flockton) on tales of life in St Vincent.

 ![]() |